genesys/bold360-mobile-docs-android/QuickStartAndroid.md

       Where: API_KEY (mandatory), ACCOUNT_NAME(mandatory), KNOWLEDGE_BASE(mandatory), SERVER(mandatory), CONTEXT_MAP(optional)

-      - If the account is using Context, create account as follows:
+      - If the account is using Context, create BotAccount as follows:

         ```kotlin
         val contexts = mapOf("ContextKey1" to "ContextValue1",